nidafirdaws/recipes-ratings-complexity/website (1).md

 <iframe
   src="assets/kde_plots.html"
-  width="200"
+  width="400"
-  height="300"
+  height="400"
   frameborder="0"
 ></iframe>

 As seen in this graph, the distributions of `n_steps` for recipes without the `easy` tag and recipes with the `easy` tag has a significant difference.
 We can see that the recipes without the `easy` tag tend to have more steps on average.
-We can infer this is because users are less likely to tag recipes with a high number of steps as `easy`.
+We can infer this is because users are less likely to tag recipes with a high number of steps as `easy`, since those recipes should require less effort.

 Secondly, we changed our model selection to `DecisionTreeRegressor` because we believed that there are a lot of nonlinear relationships between `n_steps` and the multicollinearity of other features in the dataset. `DecisionTreeRegressor` works well with data that contains many outliers, and we believe that the specificity of data on recipes published on a food website can only increase as more and more recipes are added, so we need a model that can appropriately make decisions on where the data is similar and where it is not. `DecisionTreeRegressor` also makes decisions based on feature importance and the interactions between features themselves, which is something we wanted because we know that many of these features have linear relationships with each other, like the nutritional values.